ye-kyaw-thu/wfst_nlp_tutorials/README.md

 # wfst_nlp_tutorials
-WFST for NLP: Tutorials on word segmentation, POS tagging, and machine translation.
+This repository contains materials from a 5-hour WFST tutorial I delivered to LU Lab interns on 13 July 2025.
+The focus is on leveraging the power of Weighted Finite State Transducers (WFSTs) for core NLP tasks including word segmentation, POS tagging, and machine translation.
+Whether you’re new to WFSTs or looking for practical implementations, these tutorials provide a solid foundation for understanding their applications in NLP.